 During the conference

-- List specific questions you want answered during the sessions.
-If the speakers don’t satisfy your needs, ask questions during or after the presentation.
+- List specific questions you want answered during the sessions and ask questions during or after the presentation.
 Take notes on each session.

 - Collect material to share with board members and administrators who did not attend, including available presentations that have relevance to your school district, literature from exhibits on applicable education products and services, and other materials such as reports, studies, or reprints.
-(Many of these documents will be available on this site under “Presentation Materials.”).
+Many of these documents will be made available on this site as we get nearer to the conference.

 - Get acquainted and talk informally with other attendees during breaks, receptions, and other social events.
 You can gain a great deal by networking with colleagues from districts confronting the same challenges that you face.